How Is AI Transforming The Medical Diagnosis?

 Artificial intelligence (AI) transforms according to the interaction, consumer information, and goods and services across industries.
 In the healthcare industry, AI is already changing patients’ experiences, how clinicians practice medicine, and how the pharmaceutical industry operates.

-Although, Artificial Intelligence plays an important role in different aspects of medical diagnosis like medical decision making, management, automation, admin, and workflows.
-It can be used to diagnose cancer, triage critical findings in medical imaging, acute flag abnormalities, help radiologists prioritize life-threatening cases, diagnose cardiac arrhythmias, predict stroke outcomes, and help manage chronic diseases.
+Although, Artificial Intelligence plays an important role in different aspects of medical diagnosis like medical decision-making, management, automation, admin, and workflows.
+It can be used to diagnose cancer, triage critical findings in medical imaging, and acute flag abnormalities, help radiologists prioritize life-threatening cases, diagnose cardiac arrhythmias, predict stroke outcomes, and help manage chronic diseases.

 Since the, 1970s diagnostics and treatment have been the prime focus of AI, as MYCIN was developed at Stanford for diagnosing blood-borne bacterial infections.
 MYCIN and other early rule-based systems showed promise for diagnosing and treating disease accurately but were not adopted for clinical practice.
 They were not substantially better than human diagnosticians, and they were poorly integrated with clinical workflows and medical record systems.